nosana-ci/docs.nosana.io/docs/abstract/intro.md

 # Introduction

+> For every developer that values transparency and trust.

 This is Nosana CI.

-For every developer that values transparency and trust.

 Nosana introduces a [decentralized CI/CD](/platform/cicd) solution on the Solana blockchain.
 Nosana leverages the Proof-of-History consensus of the Solana Network